Con Edison Tests ConnectDER as a Utility Touchpoint for Distributed Energy

 As more and more solar installations seek to interconnect to the grid, finding ways to share data with utilities — or even offer them some control over how they operate — could end up helping DERs grow to scale, ConnectDER CEO Whit Fulton said in an interview.

 ConnectDER isn’t the only way for utilities to get visibility into behind-the-meter DERs.
 Energy disaggregation technologies can analyze power flows to estimate major loads.
-The latest versions of smart electrical panels or home energy management systems being built by industry heavyweights like Schneider Electric and Eaton and startups like Span and Lumin can provide actual circuit-level data and control.
+The latest versions of smart electrical panels or home energy management systems being built by industry heavyweights like Schneider Electric and Eaton and startups such as Span and Lumin can provide actual circuit-level data and control.

 New solar and battery inverters can also communicate vital operational data via standard protocols, a capability that’s been tapped by utilities in pilot projects across the country.
-And companies like Tesla, Sunrun, sonnen, Generac and Swell are aggregating solar and battery-equipped homes to provide grid services as virtual power plants.
+And companies including Tesla, Sunrun, sonnen, Generac and Swell are aggregating solar- and battery-equipped homes to provide grid services as virtual power plants.

-But utilities aren’t in charge of these devices, and can’t guarantee access to their data, Fulton noted.
+But utilities aren’t in charge of these devices and can’t guarantee access to their data, Fulton noted.
 Even when vendors are making their data available, “it’s forcing a lot of complexity on the utility to interface with the DER market in a comprehensive way.”

-“At the same time, utilities are under pressure from regulators and from legislatures” in states like New York that have set goals for tapping the value of customer-owned DERs, he said.
+“At the same time, utilities are under pressure from regulators and from legislatures” in states such as New York that have set goals for tapping the value of customer-owned DERs, he said.
 “We’re allowing a utility to offer faster, better, more secure options for connecting to the utility.”

 In fact, ConnectDER’s meter socket devices are already in use by a utility behind one of the country’s first and largest virtual power plant projects, he said.
 ConnectDER devices are in use by Vermont utility Green Mountain Power to ease interconnection challenges for solar and battery installations.
-GMP offers customers up-front payments or monthly lease plans for utility-owned or third-party supplied batteries, plus EV chargers and smart thermostats and water heaters, in exchange for making them available for grid needs.
+GMP offers customers upfront payments or monthly lease plans for utility-owned or third-party-supplied batteries, plus EV chargers and smart thermostats and water heaters, in exchange for making them available for grid needs.

-Likewise, utility Arizona Public Service has used ConnectDER to link customers’ solar inverters to utility communications networks as part of its broad-ranging distributed energy integration programs, and Hawaiian Electric has made them available to customers to manage the tariffs that have replaced solar net metering.
+Likewise, utility Arizona Public Service has used ConnectDER to link customers’ solar inverters to utility communications networks as part of its wide-ranging distributed energy integration programs, and Hawaiian Electric has made them available to customers to manage the tariffs that have replaced solar net metering.

 To be sure, solar installers are leery of utilities being able to take control of customer solar systems.
 But there could be upsides to solar industry growth to allowing it, Fulton said.